ibm-cloud-docs/Registry/container-registry-cli.md

 Builds a Docker image in {{site.data.keyword.registrylong_notm}}.

-The `jp-osa` and `ca-tor` regions don't have a build service because they were created after the command was deprecated.
+The `br-sao`, `ca-tor`, and `jp-osa` regions don't have a build service because they were created after the command was deprecated.
 {: note}

 Builds are pushed to the private domain name of the registry over a private connection, but you can pull the image from all domains.